mrhdias/secutio/docs/index.md

 ## Tasks

 Tasks are a set of properties that can be applied to each HTML element by adding the "data-tasks" attribute.
-Properties are specified in a JSON file with ".json" extension.
-The default file name is tasks.json.
+Properties are specified in a JSON file with a ".json" extension.
+The default file name is "tasks.json".
+More than one task can be defined per element as long as they correspond to different events (click, mouseover, submit, etc).

 Example of a tasks file.